Third Grade “Nature’s Helping Hands”

 Literacy

 We integrate core curriculum in many ways.
-Reading a variety of non fiction texts, including books and news articles about organic gardening.
-Students research and write about their observations, including identifying and solving problems throughout the process.
+Reading a variety of non fiction texts, including books and news articles about recycling.
+Students research and write about their STEM project in various genres.

 3rd grade writing Compost critters